 If, however, cooperators always grow slower than the defectors that they are mixed with, then an additional mechanism is required to maintain cooperation.
 This situation corresponds to cooperators paying some cost, not necessarily a fixed amount, for others to benefit in some way.
 While in the well-mixed case, cooperators are destined for extinction, the dynamics become more complicated when structure is added to the population.
 Now, if cooperators on average gain a high enough proportion of the benefits from other cooperators by interacting with them more often than defectors do, then the increased benefits may outweigh the costs of cooperation and they can spread in the population.
-Thus, the simplest and most fundamental explanation for the maintenance of costly cooperation is that cooperators must interact more often with cooperators than defectors do.
-This assortment of similar individuals (i.e. cooperators with cooperators and defectors with defectors) is the ultimate outcome of every mechanism for the evolution of otherwise dominated cooperation, including kin discrimination, group selection, direct and indirect reciprocity, spatial structure and many others (Axelrod and Hamilton, 1981; Nowak and Sigmund, 2005; Ohtsuki et al., 2006; Nowak, 2006b; Fletcher and Zwick, 2006, 2007: Taylor and Nowak, 2007).
+Thus, the simplest and most fundamental explanation for the maintenance of costly cooperators than defectors do.
+This assortment of similar individuals (i.e. cooperators with cooperators and defectors with defectors) is the ultimate outcome of every mechanism for the evolution of otherwise dominated cooperation, including kin discrimination, group selection, direct and indirect reciprocity, spatial structure and many others (Axelrod and Hamilton, 1981; Nowak and Sigmund, 2005; Ohtsuki et al., 2006; Nowak, 2006b; Fletcher and Zwick, 2006, 2007; Taylor and Nowak, 2007).